Advanced search

 Tabulated list of adverse reactions

-The adverse reactions observed in the ANCA-associated vasculitis pivotal phase 3 study in patients treated with avacopan are listed in Table 1 by system organ class (SOC) and by frequency.
+The adverse reactions observed in the ANCA-associated vasculitis pivotal phase 3 study and in the post-marketing setting in patients treated with avacopan are listed in Table 1 by system organ class (SOC) and by frequency.

 Table 1: Adverse reactions